-- Then, you can defrost tortilla and consume one tortilla at a time.
-There’s no need to thaw the entire pack!
+- Then, you can defrost the tortilla and consume one tortilla at a time there’s no need to thaw the entire pack!

 Can You Freeze Homemade Tortillas?

-Homemade flour tortillas (and corn) do freeze well but there are a few things you must keep in mind when you freeze tortillas made at home.
+Homemade flour tortillas (and corn tortillas) freeze well, but a few things must be kept in mind when freezing them.